Has your practice been marked as ‘Temporarily Closed’ on Google?

 2. Navigational – Article about your practice, the history, the plans, competitions etc

-3. Transactional – Promote competitions the value of your services and pricing
+3. Transactional – Promotions, competitions, the value of your services and pricing

 I recommend creating a story out of a testimonial (providing you have the patients consent) to cater to one of the 3 searches.

-Patient X’s success in choosing Dental Implants in Glasgow.
+Patient X’s success in choosing Dental Implants in Herefordshire.

 Patient x for a number of years had suffered from missing teeth.
-They’d struggled with certain types of food and had to eliminate xyz from their staple diet.
-They had considered dental implants in Glasgow but were unsure where to go.
+They’d struggled with certain types of food and had to eliminate XYZ from their staple diet.
+They had considered dental implants in Herefordshire but were unsure where to go.
 They were concerned with finding a trusted dentist and had spent a long time considering their options.
-Through word of mouth they found out about Dr Philip Friel at Philip Friel Advanced Dentistry.
-They carried out their research online and were happy with the evidence and testimonials so they contacted Philip 3 weeks ago.
+Through word of mouth they found out about Dr Christopher Brown at Warrendale Dental Care.
+They carried out their research online and were happy with the evidence and testimonials so they contacted Christopher 3 weeks ago.

-From the initial call they had a consultation booked in with Philip to discuss their Teeth replacement needs and options.
+From the initial call, they had a consultation booked in with Christopher to discuss their Teeth replacement needs and options.